guidepup/guidepup/README.md

 import { VoiceOver } from "@guidepup/guidepup";

 async function run(): Promise<void> {
-  const vo = new VoiceOver();
+  // Construct and start your screen-reader instance 🎉 const vo = new VoiceOver();
   await vo.start();

-  await vo.moveNext();
+  // Navigate your environment with screen-readers just as your users do 🏎 await vo.moveNext();

-  console.log(await vo.getLastSpokenPhrase());
+  // Assert on what your users really see and hear when using screen-readers 👂 console.log(await vo.getLastSpokenPhrase());

   await vo.stop();
 }